rodeo-code/slate/source/index.html.md

 # Introduction

-Welcome to the [RodeoCode](https://rodeocode.com/) API!
+**Welcome to the [RodeoCode](https://rodeocode.com/) API!**

-Browse documentation of the API endpoints below.
+Browse documentation of the API endpoints below and samples API calls on the right.